- Fee assured

 - Inflammatory bowel disease

 Ayesha Akbar is a consultant gastroenterologist at St Mark's Hospital which is an internationally recognised centre of excellence for gastrointestinal disorders.
-She is the Research and Development (R&D) Director for her Trust.
-She has been nominated as a Fellow of the Royal college of Physicians.
+She is the Research and Development (R&D) Director for her Trust and a Fellow of the Royal college of Physicians.
 Her broad experience covers general gastroenterology and she has a special interest in inflammatory bowel disease (IBD) and functional GI disorders including irritable bowel syndrome (IBS).

 Her research work at Imperial College London gained her a PhD entitled “Molecular mechanisms of visceral hypersensitivity in the colon.”
 She has published her research in peer reviewed journals and presented her work at national and international meetings.
 She is frequently invited to lecture both on IBD and IBS nationally and internationally, and to contribute to advisory boards as a key opinion leader.